Topics, E

 * Instability: Every spacetime with an ergosphere but no horizon is unstable; Physically, the instability is triggered by energy extraction processes lke the Penrose process for particles and superradiance for waves; For regular stars, which may have an ergoregion, the instability time scale may be very large (many years), but it is short (seconds to days) for compact objects and hypothetical objects that have been advocated as black hole substitutes, such as gravastars or wormholes.

-@ General references: Hájícek PRD(73); Butterworth & Ipser ApJ(76) [toroidal]; Pelavas et al CQG(01)gq/00 [Kerr].
+@ General references: Hájíček PRD(73); Butterworth & Ipser ApJ(76) [toroidal]; Pelavas et al CQG(01)gq/00 [Kerr].

-@ Horizonless (mimickers), instability: Friedman CMP(78); Cardoso et al PRD(08)-a0709, CQG(08)-a0808; Pani et al a0901-in.
+@ Horizonless (mimickers), instability: Friedman CMP(78); Cardoso et al PRD(08)-a0709, CQG(08)-a0808; Pani et al PoS-a0901.

-@ Radiation: Ashtekar & Magnon CRAS(75); Kang PRD(97)gq, gq/97-in [and instability]
+@ Radiation: Ashtekar & Magnon CRAS(75); Kang PRD(97)gq, gq/97-proc [and instability].

 Erlangen Programme > see geometry.

-Ermakov Invariant > see quantum states [evolution].
+Ermakov Invariant > see quantum state evolution.

 Ermakov System

-@ References: Haas & Goedert JPA(96)mp/02, JPA(99)mp/02; Goedert & Haas PLA(98)mp/02 [generalized, Lie symmetries]; Haas JPA(02)mp [Poisson structures]; Cariñena et al a0810 [superposition rules for solutions].
+@ References: Haas & Goedert JPA(96)mp/02, JPA(99)mp/02; Goedert & Haas PLA(98)mp/02 [generalized, Lie symmetries]; Haas JPA(02)mp [Poisson structures]; Cariñena et al in(07)-a0810 [superposition rules for solutions].

-Ermakov-Pinney Equation > see FRW spacetimes [3D].
+Ermakov-Pinney Equation > see FLRW spacetimes [3D].

 Ernst Equation, Spacetime > see axisymmetry.